 11 – Trading to Win | By Ari Kiev

 Trading to Win: The Psychology of Mastering the Markets is recommended to stock traders and to those who are considering trading stock.
 In this 1998 classic, Ari Kiev correlates yoga, Zen Buddhism, and single-minded discipline to trading stock from a psychiatric perspective.
-Kiev offers practical, solid, and insightful advice to these concepts.
+Kiev offers practical, solid, and insightful advice on these concepts.
 Written from a simple reading style, short and precise.
 Kiev uses checklists and profiles of traders.
 Discussing topics that are in finance and creates an emotional dialogue of ideas.

-Things you can expect to learn in Trading to Win includes; learning to never fight the market; learn to think positively and visualize positive images; understand that money is just a way to keep score; the key characteristics of great traders is concentration; and even learn to develop your own trading style, and keep an open-minded to others success.
+Things you can expect to learn in Trading to Win includes; learning to never fight the market; learn to think positively and visualize positive images; understand that money is just a way to keep score; the key characteristics of great traders is concentration, and even learn to develop your own trading style, and keep an open-minded to others success.